 South Carolina

 South Carolina attracts movers with its low cost of living, scenic coastlines, and warm climate.
 The state’s most popular cities include Charleston, Greenville, and the Myrtle Beach area.
 Charleston is celebrated for its historic charm, coastal location, and growing culinary scene, drawing in Americans seeking a unique and vibrant community with access to beautiful beaches.
-According to moveBuddha, South Carolina witnessed highest 2025 In-to-Out Move Ratio.
+According to moveBuddha, Idaho is the number one state for moves in early 2026 with a 2.05 In-to-Out Move Ratio.

 Greenville